fwip/mtg_pronouns/reworded_cards.md

 **Sorcery**

-Choose four lands you control and destroy those lands.
-Then target opponent chooses four lands they control.
-Destroy those lands.
+You destroy four lands you control, then target opponent destroys four lands they control.
 Then Burning of Xinye deals 4 damage to each creature.

 #### Butcher Orgg 4RRR